Sommer Ray Slays In Latex Thong Bodysuit With Thigh-High Socks

-Sommer Ray is tantalizing her millions of Instagram followers with a sexy new video.
+Sommer Ray tantalized her millions of Instagram followers with a sexy new video.
 The social media sensation shared a new clip to her timeline on February 12 where she sported a very risque outfit.
-The 24-year-old flaunted her enviable physique to her 25.7 million fans, who seemed very happy with the new upload.
+The 24-year-old flaunted her enviable physique for her 25.7 million fans, who seemed very happy with the new upload.

 In the clip, Sommer wore a red latex thong bodysuit with a plunging neckline.
-She was videoed from the side, giving her followers a nice glimpse of her profile which highlighted her famous rump.
+She was videoed from the side, giving her followers a nice glimpse of her profile and highlighting her famous rump.
 The bodysuit clung to her curves and shined as it reflected off all the light around her.
-The deep plunging neckline landed just above her bellybutton, with just a hint of her cleavage being exposed.
+The deep plunging neckline landed just above her belly button, with just a hint of her cleavage exposed.

 The bodysuit also had two garter straps, which connected to a pair of red thigh-high socks Sommer had pulled up on her strong thighs.
-She rubbed her legs and played with her hair as she turned her body from side to side as she was photographed.
-Sommer also stared into the camera as it zoomed in on her face and body, and kept her lips slightly parted.
+She rubbed her legs and played with her hair as she turned her body from side to side while being photographed.
+Sommer also stared at the camera as it zoomed in on her face and body, keeping her lips slightly parted.

-The lighting for the photoshoot was on theme with her ensemble, as a red beam of light was shone directly on her.
-The light cast a large circle behind her on the backdrop, and also created a full-body shadow.
+The lighting for the shoot was on theme with her ensemble, as a red beam of light shone directly on her.
+The light cast a large circle behind her on the backdrop and also created a full-body shadow.

-Sommer added the rose emoji to her caption, where she also tagged her photographer and stylist.
-In just a few hours, the sexy new upload from the fitness star had brought in over 117,000 likes and hundreds of comments.
+Sommer added a rose emoji to her caption, where she also tagged her photographer and stylist.
+In just a few hours, the new upload from the fitness star had brought in over 117,000 likes and hundreds of comments.
 Fans of the model complimented her body and hot outfit in the comments section, where other fans also questioned where they could get the sexy garb ahead of Valentine’s Day.

 “An absolute goddess,” one user wrote.